fadumasaidcodes/Full-stack_project-Crud_book/README.md

 [Deployed Website](https://book-tg75.onrender.com/).
 - [Note: the website may take a few seconds to load as rendering can be slow]

+# Website Demo - enter 1234 username and password - 1234 fro a quick access

+# Website Demo

 [![Watch the video](https://i.stack.imgur.com/Vp2cE.png)](https://www.youtube.com/watch?v=IFi5-qxqpc4)

+## Access Instructions

+To quickly access the demo, use the following credentials:

+- **Username:** 1234
+- **Password:** 1234

 # Bookshop Web Application Description